jlin/Urocissa/README.md

 [https://demo.photoserver.tw](https://demo.photoserver.tw)
 **Password:** `password`

-This demo showcases the typical usage of PhotoServer, allowing you to experience its core features and user interface.
+This demo showcases the typical usage of Urocissa, allowing you to experience its core features and user interface.

 ### One Million Photo Demo
 [https://demo-million.photoserver.tw](https://demo-million.photoserver.tw)